eclipse/mraa/docs/mock.md

 data items (words or bytes) are calculated from the sent ones using `sent_byte (or word) XOR constant` formula.
 See [SPI mock header](../include/mock/mock_board_spi.h#L38-L39) for constant values.
+* Single UART port.
+All functions are supported, but many are simple stubs.
+Write always succeeds, read returns 'Z' symbol as many times as `read()` requested.

 We plan to develop it further and all [contributions](../CONTRIBUTING.md) are more than welcome.